Lesbian: Early reports

-In 1976, sexologist Shere Hite did a qualitative survey of 3,019 women on their sexual experiences, and published it as The Hite Report.
-Hite's questions differed from Kinsey's, focusing more on how women identified and what they preferred, rather than their prior experiences.
-Respondents to Hite's questions indicated that 8% preferred sex with women and 9% answered that they identified as bisexual or had sexual experiences with men and women, though they refused to indicate preference.
+In 1976, sexologist Shere Hite did a qualitative survey of 3,019 women on their sexual experiences.
+Hite's questions focused on how women identified and what they preferred, rather than their prior experiences.
+Respondents indicated that 8% preferred sex with women, while 9% said that they identified as bisexual or had had sexual experiences with men and women without indicating a preference.